Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Perturbative quantum geometry

 Let us now link the Berry curvature \eqref{b18} to the linear response of the stress-energy tensor to perturbations of the form \eqref{Ht_uXt}.
-This serves several purposes: it highlights the K\"ahler structure of the parameter space \eqref{s125q}, it reaffirms the ballistic transport properties of CFT \cite{GLM:2018} in the language of viscosity, and it lays the foundations for the adiabatic considerations of Sec.~\ref{se3}.
-We will also briefly return to linear and nonlinear responses in Sec.~\ref{se4}.
+This serves several purposes: it highlights the K\"ahler structure of the parameter space \eqref{s125q}, it reaffirms the ballistic transport properties of CFT \cite{GLM:2018} in the language of viscosity, and it lays the foundations for the adiabatic considerations of Sec.~\ref{Sec:QGadiab}, where Virasoro Berry phases \cite{Oblak:2017} will make an appearance.
+We will also briefly return to linear and nonlinear responses in Sec.~\ref{Sec:SL2R}.